Simulation framework

 \[\frac{\partial {\pmb U}}{\partial t} + \boldsymbol{\nabla} \boldsymbol{\cdot} (\mathcal{F}({\pmb U})) = S({\pmb U}) \,,\]

-The Kronecker \(\delta\) means that \(P\) is only added to the x-component of the flux vector for \(u_{\rm x}\) and so on.
+The Kronecker \(\delta_{ij}\) means that \(P\) is only added to the x-component of the flux vector for \(v_{\rm x}\) and to the y-component of the flux vector for \(v_{\rm y}\).
 The basic MO of a code such as Ulula is to update the conserved quantities \({\pmb U}\) by estimating the time-integrated fluxes \(\mathcal{F}({\pmb U})\) and taking their differences across cells.
-As shown by the equations above, in the process of computing those updates from the flux and source vectors we do need to know pressure, velocity and so on as well as the conserved variables.
+When computing those updates from the flux and source vectors, we need to know pressure and velocity in addition to the conserved variables.
 We thus frequently convert to and from so-called primitive variables,

 by using the definition of total energy and the equation of state (see above).
 All told, we need to keep track of quite a few quantities in Ulula.
 The following table shows these fluid variables and abbreviations used throughout the code, as well as their units in terms of length, time, and mass: